MicrosoftDocs/ai-builder/ai-builder-docs/use-prebuilt-contract-processing-power-automate.md

     :::image type="content" source="media/use-prebuilt-contract-power-automate/extract-information-from-contract-file-input.png" alt-text="Screenshot of a manually triggered extract information step in a flow, with an contract document selected.":::

 Congratulations!
-You've created a flow that uses the contract model.
+You've created a flow that uses the contract processing model.
 In the command bar, select **Save**, and then select **Test** to try out your flow.

 ## Test the flow